-Our core courses and elective courses have been offered for undergraduate and graduate students as intensive courses since March 2008 and as resident elective courses since September 2009.
-Starting in 2011, our courses will be offered through the Liberty School of Religion and possibly as Intensives during the winter and summer Intensive Periods.
-As of the fall of 2012, a minor and a concentration in Jewish Studies are available in the undergraduate level through the School of Religion.
+Our core courses have been offered for undergraduate and graduate students as intensive courses since March 2008 and as resident elective courses since September 2009.
+Since 2011, our courses have been offered at the undergraduate level.

 One of the primary purposes of the Center is to engage in primary research in the field of Judaic Studies.